Mount Kilimanjaro: Safety

 Falls on steep portions of the mountain and rock slides have killed trekkers.
 For this reason, the route via the Arrow Glacier was closed for several years, reopening in December 2007.
+Now again it officially closed as of 20 January 2024.
+Due to strong El Niño, the Western Breach has washed down the mountain.
+This huge runoff has carved new ravines on the slopes and seems to be dislodging the sediment that cements the rock together, disrupting the rock stability.
+At the route's base, rain water has opened new drainages and there is an active, flowing river through the Arrow Glacier Camp where there has been no water at all for decades.
 The improper disposal of human waste on the mountain environment has created a health hazard, necessitating the boiling of all water.

 According to the Kilimanjaro Christian Medical Centre in Moshi, 25 people died from January 1996 to October 2003 while climbing the mountain.
 Seventeen were female and eight were male, ranging in age from 29 to 74.
 Fourteen died from advanced high altitude illness, including one with HACE, five with HAPE, and six with both HACE and HAPE.
 The remaining eleven deaths resulted from "trauma (3), myocardial infarction (4), pneumonia (2), cardio-pulmonary failure of other underlying cause (1), and acute appendicitis (1).
-The overall mortality rate was an 13.6 per 100,000 climbers."
+The overall mortality rate was 13.6 per 100,000 climbers."